MohidFarhan/MohidFarhan.github.io/_posts/2025-08-15-inside-the-atom-where-empty-space-teems-with-activity.md

 \Delta x=\frac{\hbar}{2m_ec} \approx 10^{-13}m
 $$

-So this means that if I were to constrain anything within $$10^{-13}m$$, which is the case in an aton, the correct characteristic energy can match a critical value of 1.02 MeV, which is the energy required to produce the positron-electron pair, setting the stage for jitters within the atom.
+So this means that if I were to constrain anything within $$10^{-13}m$$, which is the case in an atom, the correct characteristic energy can match a critical value of 1.02 MeV, which is the energy required to produce the positron-electron pair, setting the stage for jitters within the atom.

 <!-- Animation of vacuum fluctuations -->
 <p align="center">